-While studying in Australia, you will need sufficient funds to cover your living expenses (housing, food, clothing, etc) and health insurance, as well as university's tuition and fees.
+While studying in Australia, you will need sufficient funds to cover living expenses, health insurance, and tuition.

-So how much money will you need?
+How much money will you need?
 You can get a general idea about expenses by looking at catalogs or application information provided by the university.
-Remember, however, that tuition rates vary tremendously.
-Some universities could be cheaper than others, but this is not always true, so to get the best idea of expenses you need to contact the schools you are interested in.
+Remember that tuition rates can vary tremendously.
+Some universities could be cheaper than others, so to get the best idea of expenses you need to contact the schools you are interested in.

 The cost of living in different parts of Australia also varies.
-In general, living in urban areas (in or near a big city) is more expensive than living in smaller towns or rural areas.
+In general, living in urban areas is more expensive than living in smaller towns or rural areas.
 Renting an apartment in a big city can cost twice as much as it does in a smaller town because there is such high demand for housing in large Australian cities.
-Likewise, food, clothing, entertainment, and other living expenses may be more expensive in a city.
+Food, clothing, entertainment, and other living expenses may be costlier.